 I’ve been struck, reading the stories of creative people, at how early we express our gifts.
 Ask a question like, “When did you start writing (or drawing / acting / singing)?” and most of the time the answer includes a childhood memory of telling stories even before we could write, of scrawling stories on paper or tapping them into a computer as soon as we learned how.
 Artists remember sketching on every available surface using any available medium.
 Young singers raised their voices without even realizing it, sometimes at the wrong time.
 Performers gathered family, friends, or even stuffed animals for an audience.

 Demands pile up as we grow.
 Creative writing assignments in school give way to critical reviews of classic literature from the syllabus.
 There are high school activities, teams to play on, applications for colleges and for jobs.
 We may choose a path that will nurture our creative gifts—or one that has a greater chance of supporting us, or even one that we are equally passionate about but is not creative in a traditional sense.
-We establish careers, businesses, homes, perhaps marry, and perhaps have children.
-Then there are children to raise, aging relatives to care for, bills to pay, decisions to make, cars to fix, taxes to file—and, as my writer friend also experienced this year, funerals to attend, loved ones to grieve, and estates to settle.
+We establish careers, businesses, homes, communities, famlies.
+Then there may be children to raise, aging relatives to care for, bills to pay, decisions to make, cars to fix, taxes to file—and, as my writer friend also experienced this year, funerals to attend, loved ones to grieve, and estates to settle.
 For these reasons and hundreds more you may set aside your gift, by choice or by chance, for long stretches of your life.

 But at some point when you have the mental space, when you have the time in your schedule, when the tide of urgent demands recedes and your emotional, spiritual, and creative energies recharge, you’ll write again.
 An idea will arrive, in whatever way it does for you.
 Give it room.
 Nurture it.
 Let yourself go with it.
 Feel the joy.
 The next thing you know two hours will slip by and a couple of thousand words will be there, or a sketch, or some music.
 You might wonder, “Wow, where did that come from?”
 It’s always been there, hidden inside you—you just had to let it shine.